PintoDrop/autoselfhelp/README.md

 ## Installation

-You will need to install node packages including express-handlebars, express.js, MYSQL2, sequelize, bcrypyt, and express-session.
+You will need to install node packages including express-handlebars, generate-password, express.js, MYSQL2, sequelize, bcrypyt, and express-session.

 ## License